-Describe method of swimmer body numbering: Click here to enter text.
+Describe method of swimmer body numbering: Sharpee pen number on shoulder

 Describe method of electronic identification of swimmer (Recommended): Click here to enter text.

-Describe different bright cap colors for various divisions (Recommended):
+Describe different bright cap colors for various divisions (Recommended): This is a small race.
+All will have the same bright green color.

-Describe method of accounting for all swimmers before, during and after swim(s):
+Describe method of accounting for all swimmers before, during and after swim(s): All swimmers will be checked off as they start and finish the swim.
+All swimmers can be seen throughout the races.

-Describe method of accounting for swimmers who do not finish:
+Describe method of accounting for swimmers who do not finish: Race personnel will mark off those not finishing.